btrejo1212/Epidermis-basal-cell-volume-analysis/README.md

 -Datasets are reduced in size for repository storage reasons, but should contain enough information to reproduce some outputs & demonstrate file organization.

--The results/ folder is not present until python code is ran.
+-Results folder is not present until python code is ran.

 ## Requirements:
 Dependencies: